-Paloma Press, an independent literary press established in 2016, is pleased to announce A PRE-RELEASE SPECIAL OFFER for the press’ second poetry collection, MANHATTAN: An Archaeology by award-winning poet Eileen R. Tabios.
-While MANHATTAN will not be officially released until this Fall, we are now open to taking orders at a special discounted price.
-The book’s PRE-RELEASE Price is $20, a 50% discount from its retail price of $40.
+Paloma Press, an independent literary press established in 2016, is pleased to announce A 2017 SPECIAL OFFER for the press’ second poetry collection, MANHATTAN: An Archaeology by award-winning poet Eileen R. Tabios.
+The book’s release price is $20, a 50% discount from its retail price of $40.

-You can take advantage of the Pre-Release Offer by sending a check for $20 per book or by ordering with Paypal.
+You can take advantage of this offer by ordering through Lulu or by purchasing directly from the publisher.
 Email firstname.lastname@example.org for information.